Sabarimala Mandala Kalam 2022/23

 The Sannidhanam or the main temple is built on a 40-foot high plateau.
 The shrine was rebuilt in 1950 after a fire gutted the premises and the stone image of the deity was replaced by a Panchaloha idol made from an alloy of five metals.
 The temple opens for the first five days of every Malayalam month.
 During the Mandalakala season, the temple will remain open for 41 days, starting from the first of Vrischikam month, till the eleventh day of Dhanu month.

 Makaravilakku is a light or flame that appears thrice on the Ponnambalamedu hill, four km away from the temple to mark the occasion.
-The 2020 Mandalakala season begins on November 15 and ends on December 26.
-The Makaravilakku season starts on 30th December and ends on 20th January 2021.
-The Makaravilakku day falls on the 14th of January.
+The 2022 Mandalakala season begins on November 15, Thursday and ends on December 27, Tuesday.
+The Makaravilakku season starts on 30th December, Friday and ends on 20th January 2023, Friday.

 How to do the 41-day Mandalakala Vrutham?